 DOI Learn is the department-wide training registration system.
 OCIO employees and contractors should use DOI Learn to register and access training.
 All mandatory training is accessible through DOI Learn, as well as, other courses such as those offered DOI-wide or offered by other bureaus and offices.

 It can take several weeks for new federal employees’ information to appear in DOI Learn.
 Therefore, new employees should not use the "Request a New Account" link on the login screen to request an account.
 New employees will receive an email with login instructions from the system when your account has been created.

 Once an employee logs into DOI Learn, he/she will be required to update their profile information.
-Instructions are available at www.doi.gov/doilearn.
+Visit DOI Learn to get instructions on how to update your profile.

 DOI University (DOIU)

 The DOI University (DOIU) ) has extensive experience delivering a wide variety of competency-based training opportunities for DOI and other federal employees.
 DOIU offers courses and certificate programs to target knowledge sets and develop competencies.
 They also have the capability to deliver training at the client’s site to maximize training budgets and minimize travel costs.
 Their staff of training professionals supports all facets of the coordination and delivery to ensure a meaningful learning experience.
 DOIU works with you to develop online training to produce multimedia training events at their studio in Albuquerque, NM.
 DOIU is located in Albuquerque, NM, Denver, CO and Washington, DC.